RC-Web-crawler/Hugo-site/content/2nd_home/6_content.md

 dictionary, the coverage could be even higher.
 Besides, we also tried to use [Latent Dirichlet Allocation(LDA)](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to perform a topic modeling analysis.
-However, because the number of words in a title is relatively small, we did not get a satisfying result.
+However, because of several reasons, we did not get a satisfying result.
+To use the LDA method, several topics must be pre-specified, but in our study we do not have such topics.
+If we try using all the words in our dictionary as topics, the time and resource consumption could become a big problem.
+Meanwhile, even if we have our topics pre-specified, the limited length of a title could also result in a poor accuracy in keyword prediction.

-Other methods may also be applied in the topic analysis, such as supervised machine learning.
-If you are interested, have a try!
+In the future, we will keep trying other methods in the title analysis, such as supervised or unsupervised learning.
+Furthermore, based on the current progress we’ve made, we will try to analyze the abstracts using various methods.
+If you are interested in our study, welcome!